 The Outdoor Education program prepares graduates to enter a wide variety of fields.
 Students often pursue a career as a park ranger, program coordinator, naturalist, educator, and youth adventure program coordinator.
 Given the diversity of the Outdoor Education field, career outcomes vary greatly.

 Sociology students often explore careers in a diverse number of fields, which can include criminal justice, government agencies, education, advocacy, social work, and counseling.
-Graduate school is often required for many careers in this field.
+Graduate school is often an option or requirement for many careers in this field.
 For more information, please visit the Sociology careers page.